How to have a Rest Day in Boxing for Improved Performance, Smarter Training, and Mental Relaxation

 Where can you get a good Epsom salt from?

-Online here or your local chemist should have some for sale.
+Click here to discover a great Epsom salt on Amazon or your local chemist should have some for sale.

 Discover remaining chapters: